zonca/zonca-blog/_posts/2021-04-19-jetstream-backup-kubernetes-volumes-object-store.md

 Stash is has a lot of other functionality, so it is really easy to get lost in their documentation.
 This tutorial is for an advanced topic, it assumes good knowledge of Kubernetes.

+Stash under the hood uses [`restic`](https://restic.net/) to backup the data, so that we can also manage the backups outside of Kubernetes, see further down the tutorial.
+It also automatically decuplicates the data, so if the same file is unchanged in multiple backups, as it is often the case, it is just stored once and referenced by multiple backups.

 All the configuration files are available in the `backup_volumes` folder of [zonca/jupyterhub-deploy-kubernetes-jetstream](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/tree/master/backup_volumes)

 ## Install Stash